Icons: You’ve seen them, you’ve clicked them, you’ve tapped them. You probably interacted with a few to get to this page alone.

 However, the meaning behind the icon for a cloud is more metaphorical.
 You wouldn’t immediately see a picture of a cloud and think that clicking on the icon would prompt you to download files from online digital databases.

+Let’s look at an example from Kem Bardly’s Envelope icon set.
 Notice how the color scheme is consistent for all six icons, and how they have the same shape and size regardless of what’s inside the envelope.
 These icons are straight-edged and filled.

 This icon set by Phosphor Icons, on the other hand, is outlined, rounded, and unfilled.
-The purpose of these icons is to denote chat functions, and you’ll notice the design consistency: they’re all the same size, line weight, edge shape, and color.
+The purpose of these icons is to denote chat functions, and you’ll notice the design consistency: They’re all the same size, line weight, edge shape, and color.

 Waze and Google Maps are similar in nature — both provide users with directions.
 While their services overlap, their icons are unique to their brand, and, therefore, recognizable.

-Test and implement your icons.
+7. Test your icons.

 Icon Design Resources

 There are a variety of resources available to help with the process of designing an icon set for your website.
-You can use these resources to reference other icons for inspiration or download pre-made icon sets that you can customize to fit your website and brand needs.
+You can use these resources to reference other icons for inspiration or download premade icon sets that you can customize to fit your website and brand needs.